Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 Adult parrots need 8-14 hours of sleep, while baby parrots need to rest for about 16 hours.

-Parrots closer to the equator (like African greys and sun parakeets) need 10-12 hours of sleep, while those further from the equator (like budgies and cockatiels) need 8 hours in the summer and 14 in the winter.
+Parrots closer to the equator (like African grays and sun parakeets) need 10-12 hours of sleep, while those further from the equator (like budgies and cockatiels) need 8 hours in the summer and 14 in the winter.

-Why Is Sleep Important for Parrots?
+Why Sleep Is Important for Parrots

 Memory Recall